acztassi/TSwitchButton/README.md

   - AtualItem() -- Return the last fired item.
 It stores the kind of command and the time, in case long click.
   - IsSigleClick() -- Check if it is a single click.
   - IsDoubleClick() -- Check if it is a double click.
-  - IsSinglePress() -- Check if it is a single long click.
+  - IsLongClick() -- Check if it is a single long click.
-  - IsClickAndPress() -- Check if it is a single click followed by a single long press.
+  - IsClickAndLongClick() -- Check if it is a single click followed by a single long press.

 #### Third Argument: "TSwitchCallback &ACallback"